Stem Cells Fast Facts

 Stem cells have two characteristics that differentiate them from other types of cells:

-- Stem cells are unspecialized cells that replicate themselves for long periods through cell division.

-- Under certain physiologic or experimental conditions, stem cells can be induced to become mature cells with special functions such as the beating cells of the heart muscle or insulin-producing cells of the pancreas.

-- Stem cells are unspecialized cells that replicate themselves for long periods through cell division.
+- They are unspecialized cells that can replicate themselves through cell division over long periods of time.

-- Under certain physiologic or experimental conditions, stem cells can be induced to become mature cells with special functions such as the beating cells of the heart muscle or insulin-producing cells of the pancreas.
+- Stem cells can be manipulated, under certain conditions, to become mature cells with special functions, such as the beating cells of the heart muscle or insulin-producing cells of the pancreas.

-There are four classes of stem cells: totipotent, multipotent, pluripotent, and unipotent.
+There are four classes of stem cells: totipotent, multipotent, pluripotent and unipotent.

 - Totipotent stem cells that develop into cells that make up all the cells in an embryo and fetus.
 (Ex: The zygote/fertilized egg and the cells at the very early stages following fertilization are considered totipotent.)

-- Multipotent stem cells can give rise to multiple types of cells, but all within a particular tissue, organ, or physiological system.
+- Multipotent stem cells can give rise to multiple types of cells, but all within a particular tissue, organ or physiological system.
 (Ex: blood-forming stem cells/bone marrow cells, most often referred to as adult stem cells)

 - Pluripotent stem cells (ex: embryonic stem cells) can give rise to any type of cell in the body.
 These cells are like blank slates, and they have the potential to turn into any type of cell.